-The door beeps six times.
+Six beeps.
 Correct code.
-The door opens and the herd streams out.
-First are the mothers, hurrying back to their nests.
+The door opens and the herd starts to stream out.
+First come the mothers, hurrying back to their nests.
 The fat one’s cheeks wobble as she laughs, no doubt the guy with the moustache telling her some lie or other.
-Then come the ones who are my age, the hipsters, as they call themselves, each of them staring at their phone screens, looking away just long enough to dodge the dead pigeon.
-Their conversations mix up inside my ears, always the same, I’m going to the metro, are you coming?
+Next, the ones who are my age, the hipsters as they call themselves, each of them staring at their phone screens, looking away just long enough to dodge the dead pigeon.
+Their conversations muddle up inside my ears, always the same, I’m going to the metro, are you coming?
 Sorry, I’m walking, I’m meeting someone near here.
 The muscly guy and the silly girl with the green stockings walk towards the bike, waiting for me to get out of the way.
 I stay put.
-I hear them muttering, leave her, the sad freak.
+I hear them muttering, ignore her, the sad freak.
 They get onto the bike and their reproaches are drowned out by the roar of the engine, smoke from the exhaust pipe warms my right leg, the fabric of my tracksuit caresses my ankles.
 The Colombian raises his eyebrows in greeting when he knows nobody is looking, and walks on down the street.

-They all swirl around me, turning their back on me, taking out their cigarettes, chatting, asking for a light.
+They all swirl around me, turning their backs on me, taking out their cigarettes, chatting, asking for a light.
 A light?
 I’ll set light to the lot of you.
-Carry on, turn your back to me, cross the road with your head down, don’t look at the one-eyed woman, it’s bad luck, she’s already looking at you, but she doesn’t care about you, either: the fat girl, the muscly guy, the hipsters, the silly girl with the green stockings, the Colombian.
-Nothing.
+Carry on, turn your back to me, cross the road with your heads down, don’t look at the one-eyed woman, it’s bad luck, she’s already looking at you, but I don’t give a damn about you either: the fat girl, the muscly guy, the hipsters, the silly girl with the green stockings, the Colombian.
+Not a damn.

-Ernesto – that’s what the rest of them call him – is the last to leave, with his white hair, and his gut bulging against the buttons on his shirt.
+Ernesto – that’s what the rest of them call him – is the last to leave, with his white hair, and his gut bulging against his shirt buttons.

 I can’t help remembering you, dad.
-I often imagine what you’ll be like after all these years but however hard I try, I just see you like you were then, when we skinned rabbits in the yard; a punch between the animal’s ears, cracking its skull like a walnut, then a trickle of blood forming a puddle on the ground.
-I held the hind legs while you cut into the rabbit’s skin with your knife and quickly stripped it naked, pulling off the pelt as if it was a jersey.
+I often imagine what you’ll be like after all these years but however hard I try, I just see you as you were then, when we skinned rabbits in the yard; a punch between the animal’s ears, cracking its skull like a walnut, then a trickle of blood forming a puddle on the ground.
+I held the hind legs while you made a slash in the rabbit’s skin with your knife and quickly stripped it naked, pulling off the pelt as if it was a jersey.

-When I look up, the evening shift have all gone, and I see the top of Ernesto’s head disappearing into the distance, between the mountains of garbage.
+When I look up, the evening shift have all gone, and I see the top of Ernesto’s head disappearing into the distance, between the mounds of garbage.

 I’m alone in the street.
 It’s eleven o’clock at night.

-The basement is gloomy, there’s just a single point of light at the table where Tariq and me sit, next to the stairway that goes up to the entrance hall, the other tables will remain dark all night.
+The basement is gloomy, there’s just a single point of light at the table where Tariq and me sit, next to the stairway that leads up to the entrance hall, the other tables will remain dark all night.
 The room is rectangular, at the far end are the toilets and Silvia’s office.
 When I arrive at my workstation, he’s already answering a call.
 The first thing I do is take off my shoes and socks.
 Tariq looks at me, smiling, his brown fingers keying in text as he dictates the hours of some municipal office into his headset mic.
 He’s unshaven, like he always is when we come to work after a few days off.
-I throw my bag down next to the keyboard and drop into the seat at Tariq’s side.
-We sit facing the darkness, our backs to the stairway that leads up to the entrance hall; he’s always on my right, so that I can see him and he can pretend I have two eyes.
+I chuck my bag down next to the keyboard and drop into the seat at Tariq’s side.
+We sit facing the darkness, our backs to the stairs; he’s always on my right, so I can see him and he can pretend I have two eyes.